-Llyn Tegid, Gwynedd
+Llyn Tegid, Bala, Snowdonia

 Reservoirs such as Llandegfedd near Newport or Llangorse in the Brecon Beacons offer calm safe conditions for learners.
 But if sailing for you is also about a sense of freedom, the largest natural lake in Wales is your destination.
-At a mile wide, Llyn Tegid (Bala Lake) is broad enough to pick up speed in prevailing south west winds.
+At a mile wide, Llyn Tegid in Bala is broad enough to pick up speed in prevailing south west winds.
 And four miles downwind is a lovely drift to enjoy the scenery of Snowdonia National Park.

-New Quay, Ceredigion
+New Quay, Ceredigion, Mid Wales

-No wonder New Quay has hosted Cardigan Bay Regatta since 1870.
+No wonder New Quay has hosted the Cardigan Bay Regatta since 1870.
 Its headland hooks into Cardigan Bay, providing shelter from prevailing south west winds yet open sea within a mile – ideal conditions for beginners in simple dinghies on flat water as much as experienced sailors to hoist a spinnaker and blast over waves.
 Either might be joined by one of the only resident bottlenose dolphin pods in Britain.

 Find a watersports centre in New Quay.